elf4j/elf4j-api/README.md

         @Test
         void throwableAndMessageAndArgs() {
-            logger.atInfo().log("let's see immutability in action...");
+            logger.log("let's see immutability in action...");

             Logger error = logger.atError();
-            error.log("this is an immutable logger instance whose level is Level.ERROR");
+            error.log("this is an immutable Logger instance whose level is Level.ERROR");
             Throwable ex = new Exception("ex message");
             error.log(ex, "level set omitted but we know the level is Level.ERROR");
             error.atWarn()